 - Oversee all HR related issues within the programme including job descriptions, recruitment, performance management, development and training, health and safety, team structures, capability disciplinary action, etc. in collaboration with the relevant staff and managers.

-- Day to day management of security and of the Security Management team (SMT).
+- Manage the day-to-day security and the Security Management Team (SMT).

-- Coordination, information gathering and networking with other actors on security issues.
+- Coordinate, gather information and network with other actors on security issues.